mabdolahi/kafka-cluster/README.md

 The kafka producer is implemented using python container.
 It will send public ip of the host to the broker every 5 second.
 The kafka consumer is implemented using python container.
 It will recive the messsage from kafka producess.

+* For the kafka cluster, bitnami kafka docker image has been used for this demonstration.

 The Producer and consumer settings can be passed via input.txt file, in order to change your setting.